lizziegooding/lab-04-bitmap/README.md

 * each person write a question and observation on canvas

 ## Description
 For this assignment you will be building a Bitmap reader and transformer.
 It will read a Bitmap in from disk, run one or more color transforms on the bitmap and then write it out to a new file.
 This project will require the use of node buffers in order to manipulate binary data.
-Your project should include tests, as well as a package.json file, eslintrc, README.md, and a .gitignore.
+Your project should include a package.json file, eslintrc, README.md, and a .gitignore.
 Make sure to run all your code through eslint.
 The process will look something like this:

 1. open file using fs and read it into a buffer
 2. convert buffer headers data into a Javascript Object (using constructors)